Lefyd24/Forest-Fire-Smoke-Detection/README.md

     ```
 - Open "predict_from_model.ipynb" file and run the cells given the path to the image you want to predict
 - The predictions will be saved in the "runs" folder

+#### For running the Streamlit App:
+- Clone the repo
+- Install the requirements.txt file by running the following command:
+    ```
+    pip install -r requirements.txt
+    ```
+- Open your terminal and run the following command:
+    ```
+    streamlit run streamlit_app.py
+    ```
+- The app will open in your browser

 ## YOLOv8 Preview:
 #### Original Video: